written by Evrard Gatana

 The Star’s Whisper

-Down sat beneath the large oak tree, sipping his coffee slowly as the warm breeze swirled around him.
+Down sat under the big oak tree, sipping his coffee slowly as the warm breeze swirled around him.
 His heart was heavy with sadness, but he forced a smile, trying to hide his pain.
 In the quiet air, a beautiful voice drifted by, like a distant memory.
-It stirred something deep within him, reminding him of something he had lost but couldn’t forget.
-His eyes followed the sound, then wandered up to the evening sky, where a single star shone brightly, twinkling between the clouds.
-He took another sip of coffee and placed the cup down, his thoughts spiraling.
+It stirred something deep inside of him, reminding him of something he had lost but couldn't forget.
+His eyes followed the sound, then wandered up to the evening sky, where one star was bright among the clouds, twinkling.
+He took another sip of the coffee and put the cup down, his thoughts spiraling.

-The star, glowing with a strange brightness, captured his attention.
-He couldn’t look away, feeling both sadness and curiosity.
+The star lustrous of this strange light gripped his attention.
+He couldn't take his eyes off it; somehow, he felt sad, yet curious.
 What was it about that voice?
-And why did the star seem to call out to him?
+And why did this star seem to call his name?

-He kept staring, drawn in by its blinking light.
-With each moment, it seemed to shine brighter, as if trying to tell him something.
-He didn’t fully understand, but he felt something shift inside him.
-He decided to follow the star, to escape his pain and confusion, even if just for a little while.
-In his heart, he made the choice to journey to that star.
+He continued to stare, mesmerized by its blinking light.
+Every moment that passed, it shone brighter, as if it had something to tell him.
+Without fully understanding, he felt the stirring of something inside of him.
+He would follow this star, he decided-to get away from his pain and confusion, if only for a little while.
+In his heart, he chose to make the journey to that star.

-In his mind, he saw himself traveling through the vastness of space until he arrived at a glowing gate.
-The gate shimmered with words like humility, love, and mercy.
-Beyond it was a kingdom filled with dazzling jewels and treasures of every kind.
-At the center stood a figure, the leader named Jack, who welcomed him with a kind smile.
+In his mind's eye, he traveled through space until he reached a shining gate.
+The gate glimmered with words in shimmering letters of humility, love, and mercy.
+Beyond the gate lay a kingdom with dazzling jewels and every kind of treasure.
+In the middle stood a figure, the leader named Jack, who smiled at him kindly.

-“We only allow those who embody one of these virtues to enter,” Jack explained gently.
-“The greatest gift we can offer isn’t found here, but in returning home and planting the seed of these values in your own life.”
+"We only allow those that house one of these virtues to enter," Jack softly explained.
+"The best gift we could give is not here but in going home and planting the seed of one of these values in your own life."

-Down listened carefully, feeling the meaning of Jack’s words.
-Yet, when he tried to enter, something stopped him.
-Jack’s smile was understanding but firm.
-Down wasn’t ready.
-He lacked one of the core values needed to live a truly happy life.
-The kingdom’s treasures weren’t his to claim, not yet.
+Down listened intently, his heart filled with the meaning of Jack's words.
+Yet, as he went to enter, something held him back.
+Jack smiled, firm but understanding.
+Down wasn't ready.
+He was without one of the core values of truly living a happy life.
+The treasures in this kingdom weren't his to claim, not yet.

 He looked up at the star once more, and this time, his smile came naturally.
 He had found his path.
 Now, all that was left was to walk it.